TedHusted/awake/awake.md/awake.md

 “Thank you for meeting with me,” says Joanna Harman over the Zoom call with Emma, Ravi, and Adrian.

 “We’re always happy to cooperate with OASA whenever we can, Dr. Harman.” replies Emma.
 “The work your office does goes a long way toward easing everyone’s concerns over AI.”
-Flashing a smile: “Especial                                                                                                                                                                                                                                                                                                                                                                                               “Our dream,” injects Emma, “is for Pulse to be the Tesla of AI patents.”
+Flashing a smile: “Especially mine.“

+“Our dream,” injects Emma, “is for Pulse to be the Tesla of AI patents.”

 “We would like to do for social media algorithms what Tesla did for EV batteries,” Ravi adds, piling on.